Dimension-Free Descriptions of Convex Sets: Constant-Sized Invariant Conic Programs

 We begin by giving constant-sized descriptions for certain sequences of PSD cones.
-We do so by deriving constant-sized bases for spaces of invariants in terms of which membership in the cones are simply expressed. \begin{theorem} Let $\mscr V_0=\{\RR^n\}$ with $G_n=\msf B_n,\msf D_n$, or $\msf S_n$ as in Example~\ref{ex:consistent_seqs}(a), and let $\mscr V=\{V_n\}$ be a $\mscr V_0$-module generated in degree $d$ and presented in degree $k$.
-Then the cones $\{\mathrm{Sym}^2_+(V_n)\}_n$ admit constant-sized descriptions for $n\geq k+d$. \end{theorem} \begin{proof} By Theorem~\ref{thm:rep_stability_FIW}, there exists a finite set $\Lambda$ satisfying
+We do so by deriving constant-sized bases for spaces of invariants in terms of which membership in the cones is simply expressed.
+The following is a precise statement of Theorem~\ref{thm:informal} stated informally in Section~\ref{sec:intro}. \begin{theorem} Let $\mscr V_0=\{\RR^n\}$ with $\msf G_n=\msf B_n,\msf D_n$, or $\msf S_n$ as in Example~\ref{ex:basic_consist_seq}, and let $\mscr V=\{\vct V_n\}$ be a $\mscr V_0$-module generated in degree $d$ and presented in degree $k$.
+Then the cones $\{\mathrm{Sym}^2_+(\vct V_n)^{\msf G_n}\}$ admit constant-sized descriptions for $n\geq k+d$. \end{theorem} \begin{proof} By Theorem~\ref{thm:rep_stability_FIW}, there exists a finite set $\Lambda$ satisfying

-where $W_{\lambda[n]}$ is a $G_n$-irreducible and $V_{\lambda[n]}$ is the corresponding isotypic component.
-Invariant elements of $U_n=\mathrm{Sym}^2(V_n)$ are equivariant and self-adjoint endomorphisms of $V_n$.
-If $X\in U_n^{G_n}$ is such an endomorphism and $\lambda\neq\mu\in \Lambda$ index distinct irreducibles, then $\mc P_{V_{\mu[n]}}X|_{V_{\lambda[n]}}=0$ by Schur's Lemma~\cite[\S1.2]{fulton2013representation}.
-Because the irreducibles of $G_n=\msf B_n,\msf D_n,$ and $\msf S_n$ are of real type~\cite{WANG1988299} (meaning they remain irreducible when complexified), Schur's Lemma also implies that $\mc P_{W_{\lambda[n]}}X|_{W_{\lambda[n]}}$ is a multiple of the identity for each $\lambda\in\Lambda$, hence $\mc P_{V_{\lambda[n]}}X|_{V_{\lambda[n]}}=X_{\lambda}\otimes I_{\dim W_{\lambda[n]}}$ for some $X_{\lambda}\in \mbb S^{m_{\lambda}}$.
-We conclude that there exists an orthogonal matrix $Q_n$ depending on the irreducible decomposition of $V_n$ satisfying
+where $\vct W_{\lambda[n]}$ is a $\msf G_n$-irreducible and $\vct V_{\lambda[n]}$ is the corresponding isotypic component.
+Invariant elements of $\vct U_n=\mathrm{Sym}^2(\vct V_n)$ are equivariant and self-adjoint endomorphisms of $\vct V_n$.
+If $X\in \vct U_n^{\msf G_n}$ is such an endomorphism and $\lambda\neq\mu\in \Lambda$ index distinct irreducibles, then $\mc P_{\vct V_{\mu[n]}}X|_{\vct V_{\lambda[n]}}=0$ by Schur's Lemma~\cite[\S1.2]{fulton2013representation}.
+Because the irreducibles of $\msf G_n=\msf B_n,\msf D_n,$ and $\msf S_n$ are of real type~\cite{WANG1988299} (meaning they remain irreducible when complexified), Schur's Lemma also implies that $\mc P_{\vct W_{\lambda[n]}}X|_{\vct W_{\lambda[n]}}$ is a multiple of the identity for each $\lambda\in\Lambda$, hence $\mc P_{\vct V_{\lambda[n]}}X|_{\vct V_{\lambda[n]}}=X_{\lambda}\otimes I_{\dim \vct W_{\lambda[n]}}$ for some $X_{\lambda}\in \mbb S^{m_{\lambda}}$.
+We conclude that there exists an orthogonal matrix $Q_n$ depending on the irreducible decomposition of $\vct V_n$ satisfying

 hence